Hogenesch Lab

 Circadian Medicine

 Published human transcriptomics from the lab extended circadian biology into translational settings.
-This work showed that time-of-day structure can be recovered from human tissues at scale and can inform how physiology, pharmacology, and clinical practice are interpreted.
+This work showed that you can recover time of day from human data, inform physiology and pharmacology, and point the way to better treatments.

 Human Genetics and Rare Disease